 By Michael Lanza

 Stashing a backpack in the woods is just what it sounds like.
-If you’re on a multi-day backpacking trip and want to take a side hike of any significant distance, like to a summit, and then return to the same spot to resume you’re backpacking route, it’s a waste of energy (not to mention entirely pointless) to carry your heavy pack with you.
-But there are ways to do it wrong, and ways to make sure your pack and everything inside it are still there and not torn apart when you return.
+If you’re on a multi-day backpacking trip and want to take a side hike of any significant distance, like to a summit, and then return to the same spot to resume your backpacking route, it’s a waste of energy (not to mention entirely pointless) to carry your heavy pack with you.
+But there are ways to do it wrong, and ways to make sure your pack and everything inside it are still there and not torn apart or gone when you return.
 Here’s how to do it right.

 Basically, you want to make sure no animals (including humans) will find it and take or damage the pack or anything inside.
 Most hikers aren’t dishonest, but some adults might mistakenly think a pack was inadvertently left behind and assume it’s fair game for whomever finds it, or that they should deliver it to whatever agency manages the land so that its owner might reclaim it later (which is not helpful to you for the remainder of your hike); and kids will more readily take something they find.